This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Fill a separate mixing bowl with ice water and set aside.
+- Prep.
+Fill a larger bowl with ice and water and set aside.

 Nutrition